ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/arduino-pico/_next-steps.md

 ---
-next_step_guidance: Now that you have a working microcontroller application, learn how to improve on it by using external interrupts
+next_step_guidance: Now that you have a working microcontroller application, learn how to improve on it by using external interrupts.

-recommended_path: /learning-paths/microcontrollers/arduino-interrupt/
+recommended_path: /learning-paths/microcontrollers/arduino-interrupts/

 further_reading:
     - resource: